 “Could you imagine life without hope?”
-This probably isn’t the first thing that you think of when you think of Easter — images of a make-believe bunny and uneaten pastel-colored hard-boiled eggs might come to mind instead.
+This probably isn’t the first thing that you think of when you think of Easter – images of a make-believe bunny and pastel-colored hard-boiled eggs might come to mind instead.

 In our secular culture, we have largely separated Easter as a holiday from its religious origin, namely, the death and resurrection of Jesus Christ.
-However, the central message of Easter is still relevant, particularly in our current time of uncertainty.
+However, the central message of Easter is still relevant, particularly considering the past few years of uncertainty.

 Passover Is a Celebration of Freedom from Tyranny

 This is the message of Easter in a nutshell: There is hope that transcends and delivers us from the darkest circumstances.
 The message of Easter is rooted in the ancient Hebrew holiday of Passover.
 In order to properly understand the hope of Easter, you have to understand the deliverance of Passover.

-Passover originated in one of the darkest times in Jewish history — when the Israelites were captive slaves to the ancient Egyptians.
+Passover originated in one of the darkest times in Jewish history – when the Israelites were captive slaves to the ancient Egyptians.
 According to the Exodus story, Pharaoh ordered slave masters to brutally rule over the Israelites as a means of “population control.”
 Pharaoh’s most cruel mandate was the mandatory execution of all Jewish baby boys.
-He even hired midwives to kill the infants immediately, before the mothers could even hold their child in their arms.
+He even hired midwives to kill the infants immediately, before the mothers could even hold their child for the first time.
 This was a dark time for Israel indeed, and their existence and continuation as a people seemed hopeless as Pharaoh cruelly ruled over them and killed their most vulnerable.

 Passover is a story of freedom, the hope of deliverance from even the darkest moments in history.